A look back at the stars in movies, TV, music and sports we lost this year

 Peggy McCay, who played Caroline Brady on the soap opera "Days of Our Lives" for 35 years and received four Daytime Emmy nominations, died on Oct.
 7 of natural causes.
 She was 90.

-Arnold Kopelson, a longtime producer of such films as "The Fugitive" and "Se7en" and an Oscar-winner for producing "Platoon," died at his home in Beverly Hills on Oct.
+Arnold Kopelson, a longtime producer of such films as "The Fugitive" and "Se7en" and an Oscar winner for "Platoon," died at his home in Beverly Hills on Oct.
 8. He was 83.

 Alex Spanos, the owner of the Los Angeles (formerly San Diego) Chargers NFL franchise, died on Oct.
 9. He was 95.